 Richard has acted in hundreds of medical malpractice cases.
 He has achieved significant settlements for his clients, many exceeding $10,000,000, though past results are not necessarily indicative of future outcomes.
 He has appeared in the Superior Court of Ontario and the Ontario Court of Appeal.

-Richard is currently a member of The Holland Group, a group that promotes reforms in medical malpractice cases aimed at increasing access to justice and timely and equitable resolutions of medical malpractice claims.
+Richard is currently a member of The Holland Group, a group that promotes reforms in medical malpractice law and practice aimed at increasing access to justice and timely and equitable resolutions of medical malpractice claims.
 The Holland Group is chaired by former Ontario Court of Appeal Justice John Laskin.
-Richard is also a member of a bench a bar committee established by the Ontario Court of Justice.
-The members of this committee included judges and senior lawyers and the committee meets to look at reforms to improve the administration of justice.

 Richard is a past President of the Ontario Trial Lawyers Association.
 He is a past member of the Judicial Advisory Committee on Judicial Appointments (GTA) appointed by the Federal Minister of Justice.
 This committee evaluated candidates for appointment to the Superior Court of Justice, the Ontario Court of Appeal, the Federal Court and the Federal Court of Appeal.

 In addition to his Bachelor of Arts degree (BA) and Bachelor of Laws degree (LLB), Richard earned a Masters Degree in Law (LLM) in Civil Litigation at Osgoode Hall Law School.
-He is a member of the Advocates’ Society, the Ontario Trial Lawyers’ Association, the Ontario Bar Association and the American Association of Justice.
+He is a member of the Advocates’ Society, the Ontario Trial Lawyers’ Association, the Ontario Bar Association, Litigation Counsel of America, and the American Association of Justice.